 While everyone should stretch before engaging in exercise, this is essential for people with tight calf muscles.
 For many people standing stretches may be sufficient, but for those with very tight calf muscles I recommend using an Achilles splint for 30 mins during the day while watching television or reading a book.
 This needs to be done daily for a least three weeks.

 To resolve and prevent flare ups of most back of heel pain, custom orthotics are often necessary.
 This is particular true for those with a diagnosis of Achilles tendonitis and if your back of heel pain is worse because you have flat feet or low arches.
 Custom orthotics will correct faulty foot mechanics and relieve pressure from the Achilles tendon.

-MLS laser and other light lasers can greatly help reduce back of heel inflammation and pain.
+MLS laser and other cold lasers can greatly help reduce back of heel inflammation and pain.
 The MLS laser uses dual wavelengths of infrared light to penetrate deep into the tissue and stimulate regeneration at the cellular level.
 Patients often experience relief with as few as 2-3 treatments.